joeybronner/script-hack-github-commit-graph/README.md

 ### How to
-Create a new GitHub user (Ex: example-user).
-(I did this in a Chrome Ingognito browser so I didn't have to log out of my real user.)
-Create a repo for that user (Ex: example-repo).
+Step 01: Create a new repo.
-Create an empty folder on your computer.
+Step 02: Create an empty folder on your computer.
-Add dates.txt to that folder and modify with the dates you want to "draw" to your Public Contributions chart.
+Step 03: Add dates.txt to that folder and modify with the dates you want to "draw" to your public contributions chart.
-Add dates.sh to that folder and change --author (Ex: --author="Joey Bronner <joeybronner@gmail.com>").
+Step 04: Add dates.sh to that folder and change the author name with your infos (Ex: --author="Joey Bronner <joeybronner@gmail.com>").
-Open a terminal window and cd to your folder (which now has dates.txt and dates.sh in it).
+Step 05: Open a terminal window and cd to your folder where you have dates.txt and dates.sh in it.
-Run git init to initialize the Git repo.
+Step 06: Run git init to initialize the Git repo.
-Run ./dates.sh.
-(You may need to run chmod +x dates.sh first depending on how you created the file.)
+Step 07: Run ./dates.sh.
-Add the remote git origin.
-(Ex: git remote add origin git@github.com:example-user/example-repo.git.)
+Step 08: Run git remote add origin git@github.com:your-username/your-project-name.git.
-Run git push --set-upstream origin master.
+Step 09: Run git push --set-upstream origin master.
-Visit your user page to see the chart.
-(Ex: http://github.com/example-user.)
+Step 10: Visit your user page to see the chart (Ex: http://github.com/your-username/your-project-name).

 ### Date format in dates.txt file
 Mon Aug 17